JorjaKark/FSI-LABS-9/LOGBOOK10.md

 ## **Summary**

-In Task 3, I used the MAC from Task 1 and the padding from Task 2 to perform a full hash length extension attack.
-By reconstructing the SHA-256 internal state, generating a forged MAC for an extended message, and submitting it to the server, I successfully bypassed authentication and retrieved the protected file `secret.txt`.
+In Task 3, we used the MAC from Task 1 and the padding from Task 2 to perform a full hash length extension attack.
+By reconstructing the SHA-256 internal state, generating a forged MAC for an extended message, and submitting it to the server, we successfully bypassed authentication and retrieved the protected file `secret.txt`.